mikemwanga/MSC-Project/README.md

 ## Map areas where G1P8 was identified
 ## Perfome network analysis or something
 ## Protein structure based on the B/A vacine changes
+## Determine severity of the disease in vaccinated vs unvaccinated and in those rearssortant viruses